 In class, the teacher plays the role of Gamemaster.
 During a regular class, students call out the actions they want to perform, and the teacher inputs them in the platform.
 Over the course of an hour, game management occupies roughly 5 minutes.
-The rewards, such as easier class management, more structured class time, greater student focus and participation, far outway the cost in time.
-Students are strongly motivated to perform in the game and this transforms the learning environment for the entire class.
+The rewards, such as easier class management, more structured class time, and greater student focus and participation, far outweigh the cost in time.
+Students are strongly motivated to perform in the game, and this transforms the learning environment for the entire class.

-Most importantly, Classcraft is subject-agnostic, in the sense that it can be played in any class regardless of the subject matter.
+Most importantly, Classcraft is subject-agnostic in the sense that it can be played in any class regardless of the subject matter.
 It can also be implemented without all the students having to play; students who don’t want to play don’t have to (which sometimes happens), and they can continue to participate in class in their normal way.

 Classcraft founder and high school physics teacher Shawn Young tapped his unique background in education, gamification, and web development to create an online role-playing game that teachers and students can play together in the classroom.
 Young joined forces with his father, 35-year business veteran Lauren Young, and brother Devin Young, a creative director with an extensive background in design, branding, social media, and developing and producing websites and web apps.
 From a belief in the power of game-based learning, the Classcraft team has built a game with real-world risks and rewards.
 As Shawn says, “Changing motivation changes education."